yig/GMU-CS425/README.md

 * 2022-09-23: Fixed graphics manager texture coordinates.
 V was flipped.
 * 2022-09-23: Changed the description of vertex attributes to make it clearer how to send more.
 * 2022-09-23: Described extra uniforms and preparing uniforms for the fragment shader.
+* 2022-09-23: Described a file watcher resource manager extension.
+Clarified that managers should declare their own components.